-MADISON (WKOW) -- Dane County court documents show a co-worker of homicide victim Jennifer Boyce considered Boyce's estranged husband, Bernard Grosso, "Crazy," and said Boyce told her she received hundreds of harassing emails from Grosso on given days.
+MADISON (WKOW) -- Dane County court documents show a co-worker of homicide victim Jennifer Boyce considered Boyce's estranged husband, Bernard Grosso, "crazy," and said Boyce told her she received hundreds of harassing emails from Grosso on given days.

-According to the affidavit, Boyce was allowed to move into the Milwaukee Street apartment where her body was found without even signing a lease last year, because she was going through a difficult time and need some place to live right away.
+According to the affidavit, Boyce was allowed to move into the Milwaukee Street apartment where her body was found without even signing a lease last year, because she was going through a difficult time and need a place to live right away.

 Search warrant documents state investigators were looking for firearms, any sharp-edged item and other objects in their investigation of Grosso's home.
 What was seized by investigators in the search is classified as "biological evidence."